developer-zebra/developer-zebra-site/src/ppc/1-0/guide/about/index.md

 ## Overview

-PowerPrecision Console (PPC) is an on-premise web-based solution that provides proactive battery management for Zebra mobile computer deployed batteries tracking battery health and metrics.
+PowerPrecision Console (PPC) is an on-premise web-based solution that provides proactive battery management for Zebra mobile computer deployed batteries, tracking battery health and metrics.
 Easily identify and remove any unhealthy batteries prior to disruption in workforce productivity.
-The data is uploaded it to a centralized management system for processing, which the admin can send customized notifications to the device user to take action maintaining an optimal inventory of healthy batteries.
+The data is uploaded into a centralized management system for processing so the admin can send customized notifications to the device user to take action, maintaining an optimal inventory of healthy batteries.

-Devices with the PPC client register with the server and report battery information based on configurations set on the server such as frequency and trigger type (low battery, battery insertion, power off event, etc.).
+Devices with the PPC client register with the server and report battery information based on set configurations such as frequency and trigger type (low battery, battery insertion, power off event, etc.).
 The [state-of-health (SOH)](https://www.zebra.com/content/dam/zebra_new_ia/en-us/solutions-verticals/product/Software/Mobility%20Software/powerprecision/fact-sheets/data-capture-dna-power-precision-fact-sheet-en-us.pdf) <sup>[1]</sup> is monitored and historical data is recorded.
 As the battery depletes over time and the defined threshold level is reached, the administrator can take action and notify the user to prepare for battery decommissioning.

 PPC is available for download from the Zebra Support and Software Download site.
 Deployment is currently limited to up to 10,000 devices and 20,000 batteries per installation.